ncyxie/Notepad-DOT/README.md

 [Download Notepad Dot](https://github.com/ncyxie/Notepad-Dot/releases/)

 Stable (Release) is recommended version for everyday use, least bugs.
 Beta (Pre-Release) has latest features, but it may contain bugs.
 Think wisely before choosing between those two. :)

+## Screenshots

+N/A, screenshots will be available when first stable version will be released.

 ## Bug reports